System Settings: System Settings (macOS Ventura)

-In macOS Ventura, System Preferences was renamed to System Settings.
-System setting has a new user interface that is similar to the iOS/iPadOS Settings app.
-Each category is on a sidebar to the left of the window, instead of the original preference panes that were used in System Preferences.
-If AirPods are connected, a menu for the AirPods will appear at the top of System Settings.
+In macOS Ventura, System Preferences was renamed to System Settings and was redesigned to be similar to the iOS and iPadOS Settings app.
+In addition to a new side bar that contains all preference panes on a sidebar to the left of the window, and most icons are squared, minimalist, and smaller, instead of the original big, more detailed, varied preference panes that were used in prior versions.
+Because of this nature, they can no longer be organized, but can in turn now be searched and organized alphabetically.
+If AirPods are connected, a menu for the AirPods will appear at the top of System Settings.Users can manage login items to control which apps open automatically.
+The app includes settings for printers and scanners connected to the Mac.